How It Came About

 The run down the escarpment was another episode of enjoyable motorcycling for both rider and pillion.

 The goal at the end of the ride was Turtle Bay Resort.
 We rode into it with the sun setting over the Arabian Sea.
 This was the first time that Oskar has seen the sun setting, although it took a bit of explaining to him that his was so.
 It was the first time one of the mechanics had seen the sea!
 The resort was right on the beach front.
-Not a bad spot….and to top it off (esp for Oskar) we were each allocated a separate beach cottage – since all contained only queen size beds.
+Not a bad spot….and to top it off (especially for Oskar) we were each allocated a separate beach cottage – since all contained only queen size beds.
 Oskar thought that was neat: no granddad to pester him.
 To his great credit, he got himself up next morning, got dressed in his gear, packed his case, got it to the back-up vehicle and got to breakfast by the scheduled time of 7:30 – all with no help or even checking from granddad.

 South Goa: Colva